 If 26 letters of the alphabet allow us to write innumerable poems, and the world can write its music from 7 musical notes, how many different signals can 1000 active molecules carry?
 The olfactive organ is the only one called to work twice: once during the direct act of smelling, and again after swallowing the drink through the back of the throat (the aftertaste).

 In the first case, the molecules, which are more volatile because of the high temperature, reach the mucous gland in the nasal septum.
 By becoming soluble in the mucus, they stimulate the receptors.
-The taste common to all types of coffee is that of the roasting; only afterwards can we detect the characteristics of a good blend and expert preparation.
+The taste common to all types of coffee is that of the roasting; only afterward can we detect the characteristics of a good blend and expert preparation.

 After swallowing our sip of coffee, its temperature decreases to that of the human body.
 Consequently, we would expect our perception of the aroma to be reduced, but two phenomena change this.
 First, the espresso settles on the oral mucus, which increases the evaporating surface and enables us to better segment the taste.
 Secondly, the fat present in coffee makes this process last for a long time, which allows the taster to carry out a detailed examination, and the consumer to enjoy the taste of this drink after swallowing it.
 All this is possible because the aromatic components reach the olfactive mucous through the back of the throat.

-When we directly smelling coffee, we evaluate the intensity and degree of the aroma (the amount of positive and negative odors); the intensity of the roast that typifies the various degrees of roasting; and the fineness or preciousness of the fragrance.
+When we are directly smelling coffee, we evaluate the intensity and degree of the aroma (the amount of positive and negative odors); the intensity of the roast that typifies the various degrees of roasting; and the fineness or preciousness of the fragrance.
 We evaluate negative and positive odors through the back of the throat.

 The negative odors are caused by faults in the green coffee, or improper roasting, or when the final beverage is made.
 Positive odors are all those sensations that we can perceive, thanks to the good quality of the coffee beans and the ability of all the operators throughout the production chain.
 These are both distinct from richness, which can best be described as the multitude of positive sensations offered by a good espresso.